 Should you get an ACE certification or a NASM certification?

 It all depends on your career path and goals.
-If you want to work with general populations, ACE will suffice.
-Whereas if you want to focus more on corrective exercise techniques, then NASM would be a better option.
+If you want to focus on lifestyle behavior change and a more person first approach to personal training, ACE will be a better fit.
+Whereas if you want to focus more on corrective exercise techniques and rehabilitation, then NASM would be a better option.

 Which is more recognized for jobs as a personal trainer; ACE or NASM?

-While both personal training certifications are recognized and accepted by employers, fitness professionals with the NASM-CPT earn higher recognition.
+While both personal training certifications are widely recognized and accepted by employers, the NASM CPT is more well known.

 What is in more demand ACE or NASM?

 Again, while both fitness trainer certificates are accepted by employers, NASM trainers are generally prioritized by employers in the hiring process.
-It may also depend on the specific health clubs, but as a general rule, it is true.
-This goes for an online personal trainer job, too.
+However, it depends on where you’re working.
+Nonprofits like the YMCA that are more focused on sustainable health behavior change will be more likely to prefer ACE.
+This goes for an online personal trainer work, too.

 Does NASM or ACE offer better specializations?